dxrcy/semdir/README.md

    - _Eg._ `Hunger.Games,the[2012]{1}` and `Hunger.Games,the[2012]{2}`, for discs 1 and 2
 4. _Must_ include the series (sequel) number, if relevant, after the title
    - The subtitle _should_ be included, if relevant, after the series number
-   - No punctuation should be included between the series number and subtitle
+   - No punctuation (other than the separating periods) should be included between the series number and subtitle
    - _Eg._ `Hunger.Games,the[2012]`
      - This is accepted if it is the only film of the series that is in the directory
    - _Eg._ `Hunger.Games,the.1[2012]` and `Hunger.Games,the.2.Catching.Fire[2013]`